Ahlan06/shaban-logger/README.md

 colorama - Terminal colors

 🖥️ Supported Systems
-✅ Windows 10/11
+-Windows 10/11

-✅ Linux (Kali, Ubuntu, Debian)
+-Linux (Kali, Ubuntu, Debian)

-✅ macOS (Untested but should work)
+-macOS (Untested but should work)

-✨ In Memoriam
+In Memoriam
 This project is named after Shaban, a young Palestinian computer scientist from Gaza with his whole life ahead of him, whose story illustrates the ongoing struggle for justice and transparency.
 This tool aims to bring clarity and visibility—principles embodied in Shaban's memory.

-⚠️ Legal Disclaimer
+Legal Disclaimer
 This tool is intended for:

-✅ Educational purposes
+-Educational purposes

-✅ Security research
+-Security research

-✅ System administration
+-System administration

-✅ Authorized penetration testing
+-Authorized penetration testing

-✅ Personal systems you own
+-Personal systems you own

-❌ PROHIBITED:
+PROHIBITED:

 Unauthorized system monitoring